Sochan Gathering in Great Smoky Mountains National Park

 What to gather

-Following traditional practices permittees are authorized to gather sochan leaves, referred to as the “turkey foot” that are between 3 to 5 inches long.
-Sochan turkey foot leaves may be gathered by hand picking.
+Following traditional practices permittees are authorized to gather sochan leaves between 3 and 5 inches long.
+Sochan leaves may be gathered by hand picking.
 Gatherers should take care to avoid disturbing/damaging belowground plant parts or uprooting plants.

 Who can gather?